Tesla is putting ‘self-driving’ in the hands of drivers amid criticism the tech is not ready

 The company reports quarterly earnings Wednesday afternoon.

-Demonstrating the challenges, in one such recent update, some Tesla cars could detect red lights and stop signs, but would not proceed through the intersection until the driver confirmed via the accelerator or steering wheel stalk that the traffic light was green, according to Tesla.
+Demonstrating the challenges, in one such recent update, some Tesla cars could detect red lights and stop signs but would not proceed through the intersection until the driver confirmed via the accelerator or steering wheel stalk that the traffic light was green, according to Tesla.

 “The fundamental challenge of neural nets is achieving sufficient reliability to use in a safety-critical system,” said Edward Niedermeyer, communications director for the Partners for Automated Vehicle Education (PAVE) campaign, a coalition of nonprofits seeking to help the public better understand driverless technology.

 “I’m puzzled as to where the confidence came from almost four years ago that they’d be able to do this,” said Niedermeyer, who wrote the 2019 book “Ludicrous: The Unvarnished Story of Tesla Motors.”
-“The reason you do these things is because it’s an extremely hard problem and it’s not realistic to solve this problem with some cameras.”
+“The reason you do these things is because it’s an extremely hard problem, and it’s not realistic to solve this problem with some cameras.”

 Silicon Valley regards autonomous vehicles as the holy grail of transportation’s future, enabling customers to deploy their cars as driverless robotaxis, making the owners money even when they would be typically parked in the garage, in Tesla’s case.
 It could also shrink the cost of an Uber or Lyft trip to just cents on the mile by eliminating the need to pay a driver.

 Several companies are making slow but steady progress on that goal, too.
 Waymo announced this month it would be launching driverless vehicles in the Phoenix metro area, becoming the first entity to bring the vision of fully autonomous cars to consumers as part of a dedicated ride-hailing service.
-Last week, Cruise said it would launch driverless cars in San Francisco, becoming the first company to debut unmanned vehicles in such a complex city environment and the country’s second densest metropolis.
+Last week, Cruise said it would launch driverless cars in San Francisco, becoming the first company to debut unmanned vehicles in such a complex city environment and the country’s second-densest metropolis.

 Tesla floats fully self-driving cars as soon as this year.
 Many are worried about what that will unleash.